-May I claim a tax deduction for my donation to the Store?
+May I claim a tax deduction for my donation to the Resource Center?

 In most cases, individuals and businesses may claim product and/or cash donations as charitable contributions, but you should rely on the advice of your tax advisor.